 Research question 2 concerned the relationships between peer regulation, group regulation, and enjoyment of online collaboration.
 The Pearson correlation analysis revealed medium positive correlations among these constructs.
 The results imply potentially reciprocal relations among two major types of emotion regulation and enjoyment.
 In other words, learners’ enjoyment in online collaboration depends on not only their engagement in peer and group regulation, but also on the interactions between these two types of emotion regulation.
 This finding is in line with previous studies which have suggested that different types of emotion regulation, such as co- and socially shared regulation, often emerge simultaneously and interact with each other to construct a positive social climate in groups (Bakhtiar et al., 2018; Järvenoja et al., 2019).

 Research question 3 pertained to direct and indirect influences of peer regulation and group regulation on enjoyment of online collaboration.
 The SEM analysis demonstrated that group regulation directly and positively affects enjoyment of online collaboration.
 The effect size was medium.
 This result strengthens the previous finding that group regulation is essential to creating and maintaining a positive group climate during collaboration (Mänty et al., 2020).
-Given that facing socio-emotional challenges, such as relational and communication problems, is the natural part of collaboration, group regulation can take effect to control the socio-emotional atmosphere when collaborative learning is challenged (Näykki et al., 2014).
+Given that facing socioemotional challenges, such as relational and communication problems, is the natural part of collaboration, group regulation can take effect to control the socioemotional atmosphere when collaborative learning is challenged (Näykki et al., 2014).

 The study, as noted in Table 5, also highlighted an indirect medium-size effect of peer regulation on enjoyment of online collaboration, mediated by group regulation.
 This result suggests that peer-directed regulation contributes to enjoyment in online collaboration indirectly by boosting group-directed regulation.
-The facilitative role of peer regulation in group regulation supports the argument of Rogat and Adams-Wiggins (2015) and Hadwin et al. (2018) that consistent and productive regulation towards each other in a group creates affordances for the emtire group’s shared regulation to function.
+The facilitative role of peer regulation in group regulation supports the argument of Rogat and Adams-Wiggins (2015) and Hadwin et al. (2018) that consistent and productive regulation toward each other in a group creates affordances for the emtire group’s shared regulation to function.

 Limitations and implications